fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

   * The language discourages knowing whether another service is running in the same execution environment (e.g., a process in the operating system) or not.
   * The language makes communications between services running in the same execution environment efficient.

 Principle 3 thins the different between monoliths and microservice architectures: a monolith is a collection of services, and distributing it requires less effort.
-See also [non-distributed microservices](https://fmontesi.github.io/2015/06/09/non-distributed-microservices.html).
+(See also [non-distributed microservices](https://fmontesi.github.io/2015/06/09/non-distributed-microservices.html).)
+We are going to give a concrete example of this at the end of the next section, by combining principle 3 with principles 4 and 5.

 ### Principles 4 and 5: decoupling of access points from business logic and abstract data manipulation